julie-forman-kay-lab/SPyCi-PDB/docs/installation.rst

 .. note::
     Module is only required if you wish to perform Chemical Shift back-calculations.
-    The following installation will revert Python to version 3.8.15.

     You should be in the parent directory where ``SPyCi-PDB`` was cloned to with the Python environment is deactivated.